vpelss/Emogics_Tarot_Script_WP/README.md

 ## Deck Databases

 Deck databases are in a text flat file format.
 Deck databases are stored in Wordpress pages.
-They are set to 'draft' (not published), and should be kept that way, to keep your cherished database private.
+Deck databases are set to 'draft' (not published), and should be kept that way, to keep your cherished database private.
 Deck databases are stored as sub pages under the empty 'decks' page Deck databases can be easily modified our updated in the Wordpress page editor, or just copy and paste in and update.